Musiker15/Snippets/ESX_Weapon_Category_Ammunition_FIX/Readme.md

 * With ESX 1.10.2 the default resmon is 0.01 ms. With this changes, the resmon will increase to 0.03ms.
 * You can't have 2 Pistols, that doesn't work!
 But you can have 1 Pistol and 1 Combatpistol with different Ammunation.

+**Nice to know**
+With this Snippet, I fixed LegacyFuel *(Petrolcan Issue)* for ESX!

+You can download it here: [LegacyFuel by InZidiuZ edited by Musiker15](https://github.com/Musiker15/Snippets/tree/main/LegacyFuel)

 ## Installation
 ### Serverside
 * Open the `player.lua` and then go to `es_extended/server/classes/player.lua`